Ze-Long/HELOC_Risk_Analysis/README.md

 ## Model Selection And Evaluation

-After using cross validation to evaluate the models, we found that random forest outperformed other models.
+After using cross validation to evaluate the models, we found that random forest with 28 trees outperformed other models.
 It achieved a 74% accuracy.
-Although adding more trees would make the accuracy even higher, it also made the model much more conputationally expensive.
+Although more and deeper trees would make the accuracy even higher, it also made the model much more conputationally expensive.